top of page

 Why Are Creatives More Susceptible to Specific Mental Health Challenges?

 Creatives are more susceptible because of the type of work they do.
-Since they are subject to the unpredictability of their schedule, accidental self-isolation, and financial security, to name a few.
-Some even call it creative depression because of the link between their creative work and the factors of their workspace.
+They are subject to the unpredictability of their schedule, accidental self-isolation, and financial security, to name a few.
+Several studies have looked into the correlation between mental challenges and creativity, citing different astounding artists with mental health issues, such as Vincent Van Gogh and Sylvia Plath.

 7 Common Mental Health Challenges in the Creative Industry

-Creative Blocks
+1. Creative Blocks

-Creative Burnout
+1. Creative Burnout

-Perfectionism
+1. Perfectionism

 A double-edged sword for creatives, as an excessive need for perfectionism will lead to mental stress.
+This trait strives for flawlessness, sets excessively high standards, and is overly critical of oneself and others.

-Procrastination
+1. Procrastination

-Comparison Culture
+1. Comparison Culture

 Many creatives struggle with self-esteem issues, particularly when their journey isn't a steady path of growth.
 This can lead them to compare themselves to others, often seeking external validation.
+With the existence of social media, the culture of comparing worsened.

-Anxiety
+1. Anxiety

-Financial Stress
+1. Financial Stress

-As much as we would like to believe that money should not be an excuse for not being able to creatively perform, financial security gives mental peace for a lot of people.
+As much as we would like to believe that money should not be an excuse for not being able to creatively perform, financial security gives mental peace to a lot of people.
 Without that stability, it puts a lot of mental strain on creatives, especially in an industry where creatives are not rewarded as they deserve.

 Physical Care